-This post is PACKED with information from a local Minnesota wedding photographer on how to choose your North Carolina wedding photographer.
+This post is PACKED with information from a local Minnesota wedding photographer on how to choose your Minnesota wedding photographer.

 When planning a wedding, I believe photography is a big thing.
 When the wedding is all said and done, a few years down the road, you might be hanging out with your husband at home talking about the memories of your day.
 The best way to relive these moments is through your photographs, in an album, in print, or by scrolling your phone.
 I wanted to create this resource for all Minnesota Brides to use and benefit from.